jdeschamps/EMU-guide/tutorial/README.md

 In our case, here we want:

-- UIProperties: laser on/off and laser power percentage.
+- UIProperties: laser on/off (TwoStateUIProperty) and laser power percentage (UIProperty, although better would be to use a RescaledUIProperty).

 - JComponents: a JToggleButton for on/off and a JSlider to set the power percentage.